Silverwolf90/game-of-life/README.md

 ### *This is experimental.
 I would love to hear feedback on it.*

 So I've been fooling around with a fairly different (and significantly more constrained) JavaScript style.
-Note that as of 8/30 11:50am, this code has not even been tested or attempted to run.
-It's merely a fun stylistic experiment, but it was linted using [eslint](http://eslint.org/).
+Linted using [eslint](http://eslint.org/).

 Note that I'm using [lodash-fp](http://eslint.org/), which has auto-curried callback-first functions.